Task manager alternative

 The problem with task managers

-They work best
+They work best after the work is clear.

 Task managers are useful for deadlines, projects, checklists, assignments, recurring tasks, and clear next actions.